 Avoid Eating While Driving Your Vehicle

 Make a habit of eating your meal before or after driving your vehicle.
 Eating while driving is a form of manual distraction, and it can cause you to take one or both hands off the wheel.
 You should always avoid having a bite or drinking while driving.

 Avoid or at least minimize beverages like coffee or other hot drinks.
 Spills of hot liquid on the driver from poorly secured hot beverage lids cause a surprisingly large number of crashes.

 Use Smartphone Only In Case Of Emergencies

-People often drive distracted because they are in a hurry and don’t feel that they have time to pull over.
+People often drive distracted because they are in a hurry and don’t feel they have time to pull over.
+Failing to schedule extra time often leads to dangerous behaviors that you can easily avoid.
 If you build in just five minutes extra, you can pull over to adjust the GPS without being a danger to yourself or others.

 Don’t Drive While Being Drowsy.

-37% of all drivers have admitted to being tired and falling asleep while driving their vehicle.
-If drivers don’t pull over to take a rest, it can lead to major crashes.
+37% of all drivers have admitted to being tired and falling asleep while driving their vehicles.
+If drivers don’t pull over to take a rest, it can lead to serious crashes.
 If you are feeling drowsy, you should pull over your vehicle in a safe location and get some rest.
-It may delay how long it takes to get to your destination, but at least you will make it there.
+It may delay how long it takes to reach your destination, but at least you will make it there.

-Many of us like to think we are good at multi-tasking.
-Scientists have found no such thing as multi-tasking, but instead, we are task switching.
+Many of us like to think we are good at multitasking.
+Scientists have found no such thing as multitasking; instead, we are task-switching.
 We lose cognitive ability each time we switch between tasks.
-It is important to notice your bad behavior and make a commitment to change.
+It is important to notice your bad behavior and commit to change.

-Now that we have successfully covered the various ways you can become distracted while operating a motor vehicle.
-It’s time for us to follow precautionary measures and avoid such kinds of accidents.
-You have one life, don’t let it fade away as a result of your carelessness.
-Talk to your friends and family too, and if you see something, say something.
+Now that we have covered the various ways you can become distracted while operating a motor vehicle.
+It’s time for us to follow preventive measures and avoid accidents from these behaviors.
+You have one life, don’t lose it because of being careless.
+Talk to your friends and family, and if you see something, say something.